araselmir/computer_networking/README.md

 <h2>Layers of the TCP/IP model</h2>
 <p>There are 4 layers of the TCP/IP model</p>
 <h3>1.
 Application layer</h3>
 <p>The application layer provides applications with standardized data exchange.
-Its protocols include the HTTP, FTP, Post Office Protocol 3 (POP3), Simple Mail Transfer Protocol (SMTP) and Simple Network Management Protocol (SNMP).
+Its protocols include the HTTP, FTP,  Protocol 3 (POP3), Simple Mail Transfer Protocol (SMTP) and Simple Network Management Protocol (SNMP).
 At the application layer, the payload is the actual application data.</p>
 <h3>2.Transport layer</h3>
 <p>The transport layer is responsible for maintaining end-to-end communications across the network.
 TCP handles communications between hosts and provides flow control, multiplexing and reliability.
 The transport protocols include TCP and User Datagram Protocol (UDP), which is sometimes used instead of TCP for special purposes.</p>
 <h3>3.Network layer</h3>